-It may seem strange, but there are times in our life when we get used to not being hugged.
-We become accustomed to not being kissed, caressed or not receiving positive affirmations.
+It may seem strange, but there are times in our lives when we get used to not being hugged.
+We become used to not receiving kisses, or not receiving positive affirmations.

-We tell ourselves that we’re fine and that our relationship has reached its expiration date.
+We tell ourselves that we’re fine and that our relationship has reached its expiry date.
 We may even tell ourselves that our children are too old for these things.